scottbw/spaws/README.md

 http://scottbw.wordpress.com/tag/oerri/

 ## How to use it
 The main entry point to SPAWS is the ParadataManager class.
-Instances of this class can publish and retrieve paradato from a Learning Registry Node.
+Instances of this class can publish and retrieve paradata from a Learning Registry Node.

 For example: